 Cost-cutting typically involves one-off actions to reduce costs and realize results immediately, such as reducing the number of employees in a department.
-However, with cost optimizations, the efforts are consistent, gradual and impacts may be felt in the long term.
+However, with cost optimizations, the efforts are consistent, and gradual and impacts may be felt in the long term.

 With cost-cutting, the primary purpose is to scale back on financial expenditure, for instance, during a financial crisis.
 Whereas with cost optimization, the goal is to maximize value from IT infrastructure.
 Management wants to ensure that employees take full advantage of every IT tool’s capability.

 An excellent example of both strategies is reducing employees’ salaries and automating several processes such as customer support.
 By lowering wages, your costs will instantly fall, whereas automation may seem costly to pilot.
-Yet, in the long run, there are several costs a firm won’t incur while enjoying outcomes like faster speed, minimum handling time and customer satisfaction.
+Yet, in the long run, there are several costs a firm won’t incur while enjoying outcomes like faster speed, minimum handling time, and customer satisfaction.

 IT cost optimization strategies

-Now that we know the difference between IT cost optimization and cost-cutting let us look at the best strategies a firm can employ to realize successful cost optimization.
+Now that we know the difference between IT cost optimization and cost-cutting, let us look at the best strategies a firm can employ to realize successful cost optimization.

 IT staff augmentation